 Activity Comment / Note 1.a Work which puts workers at risk of burial under earth falls, engulfment in deep excavations, where the risk is particularly aggravated by the nature of the work.
-Not applicable 1.b Work which puts workers at risk of falling from a height, where High r there is a particular risk 2 Work which puts workers at risk from chemical or biological substances constituting a particular danger to the health or safety of workers or involving a legal requirement for health monitoring.
-Not applicable 3 Work with ionizing radiation requiring the designation of controlled or supervised areas under regulation 16 of the Ionising Radiations Regulations 1999(a).
-Not applicable 4 Work near high voltage power lines/ incoming gas Low risk While working at height 5 Work exposing workers to the risk of drowning.
+Not applicable 1.b Work which puts workers at risk of falling from a height, where there is a particular risk Low risk 2 Work which puts workers at risk from chemical or biological substances constituting a particular danger to the health or safety of workers or involving a legal requirement for health monitoring.
+Not applicable 3 Work with ionizing radiation requiring the designation of controlled or supervised areas under regulation 16 of the lonising Radiations Regulations 1999(a).
+Not applicable 4 Work near high voltage power lines/ incoming gas Medium risk Work to electrical services 5 Work exposing workers to the risk of drowning.
 Not applicable 6 Work on wells, underground earthworks and tunnels.
-Moderate risk If drainage repairs are instructed 7 Work carried out by divers having a system of air supply.
+Not applicable 7 Work carried out by divers having a system of air supply.
 Not applicable 8 Work carried out by workers in caissons with a compressed air atmosphere.
 Not applicable 9 Work involving the use of explosives.
-Not applicable 10 Work involving the assembly or dismantling of heavy prefabricated components: steelwork, PC concrete (prestressed concrete) Not applicable
+Not applicable 10 Work involving the assembly or dismantling of heavy prefabricated components: steelwork, PC concrete (prestressed concrete) Not applicable ensure that suitable PPE is worn at all times on site.
+5. Security - intruders climbing on the structure/ unstable parts left overnight or any wall left unattended at any time Low risk